-Requests for continuing PDN services must be submitted to the QIO-like vendor at a minimum of 45-ten (10) working days but no more than 30 days prior to the expiration date of the existing authorization.
-The completed request must be submitted to the QIO-like vendor along with a current nurse assessment and PDN assessment form.
-The QIO-like vendor will review for appropriate number of hours using the Decision Guide and based on program criteria and program limitations.
-Hours authorized will be the number of hours that are medically necessary to support the skilled interventions required.
-Hours may be reduced after the initial authorization period based on a comprehensive review of the clinical documentation.
-The PDN acuity grid is used to determine if PDN services are medically necessary and to authorize the number of hours required.
-The PDN acuity grid must be completed in its entirety, including all signatures.
-Incomplete or unsigned forms will result in prior authorization denial.
-All forms and documentation must be submitted together.
-Failure to complete all sections of PDN acuity grid or failure to provide all medical documentation to support the prior authorization request may result in the number of PDN hours not being appropriately authorized.
+Requests for continuing PDN services must be submitted to the QIO-like at a minimum of 15 working days but no more than 30 days prior to the expiration date of the existing authorization.
+The completed request must be submitted to the QIO-like along with a current nurse assessment and PDN assessment form.
+The QIO-like will review for appropriate number of hours using the Decision Guide and based on program criteria.
 PDN services may be authorized for a maximum of six months.